Vale says it will sacrifice output for dam safety in Brazil

 In a separate statement, the union said it had asked Vale for the last two years to move the company dining hall, which was located directly under the dam, a charge that Vale denied.

 A worker outside the cafeteria who narrowly escaped the fast-moving mud flow told Reuters he doubted anyone inside had made it out alive.
-[L1N1ZU00Q]

 On a hilltop site, Brumadinho cemetery director Jose Eustaquio da Silva, 63, has been working long days, digging 98 graves with his team in one cemetery alone.
 So far, five of the graves have been filled as recovery crews comb through mud from the disaster.